 Note: These people are not those who have seen your ads.

-I created a audience of mobile users who like a certain niche of smartphones.
+I created an audience of mobile users who like a certain niche of smartphones.
 Now, I am looking for the same kind of audience in Canada.

-I personally prefer targeting countries and provinces/state because this helps you drill down further while creating ads.
+I personally prefer targeting countries and provinces/states because this helps you drill down further while creating ads.

-It is better to keep the audience size restricted to 1 million.
+It is better to restrict the audience size to 1 million.
 Test with different ad sets and use one that works the best.
 Once you have data available, it is time for split testing.

 This is where the actual game starts.
 You will be creating split testing ads to make sure that you don’t waste money on less performing ads.

 - Create one adset for your audience and then test it.
 If it doesn’t work, create another audience and test that.

 - Use a minimum budget for ad testing.
 Test the ad for 3-5 days before you call it quits

 - If the ad works, create a lookalike audience and retest.

 - Again use the same strategy for testing.